 The last decade has seen more dogs in the pest control business as these animals have a great sense of smell.
 In the case of bed bugs, trained dogs boast a 97% accuracy detecting bed bugs by scent.

 You may want to combine the smell of the bed bugs with other signs including finding empty casings and actually seeing the pest before positive identification.
 Cockroaches and other common household pests give off a similar odour especially when populations are large so you may not be able to accurately diagnose bed bugs by scent alone.
+A bed bug Exterminator has the equipment and variety of potent active ingredients required for a rigorous treatment.

 How to Get Rid of Bed Bug Odor